Endometriosis

 Overview

-Endometriosis is a condition in which the kind of tissue that normally grows inside the uterus grows in areas outside of the uterus.
+Endometriosis is a condition in which the type of tissue that normally grows inside the uterus grows in areas outside the uterus.

-During a normal menstrual cycle, the endometrial tissue that lines your uterus thickens around the time of ovulation.
-You will then shed much of that tissue when you have a period.
+During a typical menstrual cycle, the endometrial tissue lining your uterus thickens around ovulation.
+You will then shed much of that tissue during your period.

-However, if you have endometriosis, the endometrial tissue also grows outside of the uterus.
-It can grow on the ovaries, fallopian tubes, outside of the uterus and in other pelvic areas.
-The tissue will continue to thicken every month, but it cannot shed outside the body.
+However, if you have endometriosis, endometrial tissue also grows outside the uterus.
+It can grow on the ovaries, fallopian tubes, outside the uterus and in other pelvic areas.
+The tissue continues to thicken each month but cannot shed outside the body.

 About 10 per cent of women experience endometriosis.
-It may run it families, but the cause is generally unknown.
+It may run in families, but the cause is generally unknown.

 Symptoms

-Symptoms can vary and may depend on the location of your endometriosis.
-Symptoms may include any of the following:
+Symptoms vary and may depend on the location of your endometriosis.
+Symptoms may include:

 - Painful periods